-RFP (Request To be issued for goods or services that are being considered for purchase that are for Proposal) not well defined and are of higher value.
+RFP (Request for Proposal) To be issued for goods or services that are being considered for purchase that are not well defined and are of higher value.
 RFP may be followed up using a tender process or a purchase decision may be made based on the RFP Tender Formal tender process for goods and services >\$20,000 or items of complex nature that require well defined specifications and terms and conditions.
 Fixed closing date/time and official opening by two staff required.
 Quotation Fax, e-mail or telephone quotations >\$200 Single Source For emergency work or sole source vendor work/goods should be limited to the minimum amount to respond to the emergency.
-For goods and services <\$1000 Cash <\$100
+For goods and services <\$1000 Cash &lt; \$100

-- 2 Should it be recommended that a public tender process be used, the following applies: - The Executive Assistant or designate is responsible for preparing the documentation in co-operation with the Department concerned. - Due to their technical nature, the responsible Department will prepare certain tender/quote specifications. - The Executive Assistant or designate shall invite tenders, quotes or RFP's by public advertisement in newspapers and publications, and/or direct invitation to selected bidders. - Tenders shall be opened as soon as possible following the stipulated closing time.
+- 4 Should it be recommended that a public tender process be used, the following applies: - The Executive Assistant or designate is responsible for preparing the documentation in co-operation with the Department concerned. - Due to their technical nature, the responsible Department will prepare certain tender/quote specifications. - The Executive Assistant or designate shall invite tenders, quotes or RFP's by public advertisement in newspapers and publications, and/or direct invitation to selected bidders. - Tenders shall be opened as soon as possible following the stipulated closing time.
 The Executive Assistant, Department Manager and at least one director of Ottawa River Power Corporation will be present for the opening of tenders.
-Tenders received without the specified requirements as contained in the tender sections shall not be accepted. - Review of the tenders, quotes or RFP's must be done based on the particulars of procurement outlined at the beginning of this document. - A recommendation from the Department Manager or designate will be submitted to the President who will make the final decision and award the tender.
+Tenders received without the specified requirements as contained in the tender sections shall not be accepted. - Review of the tenders, quotes or RFP's must be done based on the particulars of procurement outlined at the beginning of this document.